bignerdranch/expandable-recycler-view/README.md

 ./gradlew clean app:assemble
 ```

 Now run the sample app on any device or emulator/simulator to view the basic functionality of the list.
-Code for the sample is located under /app/src/main.
-All library code is located under /expandablerecyclerview/src/main
+Code for the sample is located under ```/app/src/main```.
+All library code is located under ```/expandablerecyclerview/src/main```.

 ##Overview
-Expandable RecyclerView can be used with any default RecyclerView (As of now it cannot work with other variants or libraries of RecyclerView).
+Expandable RecyclerView can be used with any default RecyclerView. **As of now it cannot work with other variants or libraries of RecyclerView**.
 Create a RecyclerView in your xml view and instantiate/define it in your activity/fragment as you would usually do.

-The main difference between a regular RecyclerView and the Expandable RecyclerView is you will now use two different ViewHolders, a Parent ViewHolder (your main, non-expanding view) and a Child ViewHolder (the view that will drop down from the parent when the parent or defined view item is clicked).
+The main difference between a regular RecyclerView and the Expandable RecyclerView is you will now use two different ViewHolders, a parent ViewHolder (your main, non-expanding view) and a child ViewHolder (the view that will drop down from the parent when the parent or defined view item is clicked).
 Inside each ViewHolder, you will customize and set the ViewHolders' views as you usually would respectively in ```onBindParentViewHolder``` and ```onBindChildViewHolder```.

-The objects you display in your RecyclerView will need to extend ```ExpandableItem<ChildType>```.
+The objects you wish to display in your RecyclerView will need to extend ```ExpandableItem<ChildType>```.
 Inside ```ExpandableItem<>```, you must set a specific Child Object for each Parent.
 You will be forced to do this in the constructor.
 If the object changes later, you can call ```setChildObject(T childObject)```, but this value can never be null.
 The class inside the diamonds will define the class of the Child.

 ##Usage
 First, define both a parent object and a child object.
 The child object simply needs to be a dedicated object to hold any data to be displayed in the expanded view.
 The parent object **MUST** extend ```ExpandableItem<ChildType>```.
 Inside the generic, include the class name of the child.
 Simply implement the generic constructor and you can add as modify the object just as you would any other object.

-All expanding of items is handled in the adapter.
+All expansion of items is handled in the adapter.
 To use Expandable RecyclerView, you must create your own Custom adapter that extends ```ExpandableRecyclerAdapter```.
 The ExpandableRecyclerAdapter takes in the context from the Activity containing the RecyclerView and a List of parent items (that extends ExpandableItem) that the RecyclerView will display.
-Example:
+Here is an example expanding adapter:

 ```
 public class MyCustomExpandingAdapter extends ExpandableRecyclerAdapter {